wiseyestudio00/null-dev-blog/_posts/2025-04-12-story_book_animation_improvement.md

 {% include embed/video.html src='story_book_v4.mp4' %}

-I think I can rotate around the Y angle too, so the interface would look more "3D."
+I think I can rotate around the Y-axis too, so the interace would look more "3D."

 {% include embed/video.html src='story_book_v5.mp4' %}

 Looking good.
-Lastly, I would add some randomness to the angles and displacement every time so it stays interesting.
+Lastly, I would add some randomness to the angles and displacement everytime so it stays interesting.

 {% include embed/video.html src='story_book_v6.mp4' %}